Coconut Cream lysine-arginine content for herpes management

 Category Overview

 Fruits are generally high in natural sugars, water, and vitamin C. Some fruits have more lysine than arginine, such as papaya, mango, apricot, apple, pear, figs, and avocado.
-These fruits can help inhibit or relieve herpes outbreaks, as lysine can counteract the effects of arginine.
+These fruits can help slow down or soothe herpes outbreaks, as lysine can counteract the effects of arginine.
 Other fruits have more arginine than lysine, such as oranges, tangerines, grapes, bananas, strawberries, and kiwis.
 These fruits can still be consumed in moderation, as they have other health benefits.

 Practical Recommendations